Chart Color Schemes

 Employment performance in Byford exceeds national averages across key labour market indicators

-Byford's workforce is balanced across white and blue-collar jobs.
-Manufacturing and industrial sectors are prominent.
+Byford has a balanced workforce with representation from both white and blue collar jobs.
+Manufacturing and industrial sectors are strongly represented.

 Frequently Asked Questions - Employment